jmikovits/Mikovits-Data-Science-Portfolio/README.md

 6. **Tidy Data Project**
       [[Link to Tidy Data Repository](https://github.com/jmikovits/Mikovits-Data-Science-Portfolio/blob/main/TidyData-Project/TidyData_Project.ipynb)]

     Project Description:
-      This project focuses on the concept of "tidy data," a critical technique in data science for structuring datasets to make them easier to analyze and manipulate.
-In this project, I cleaned and organized a messy dataset into a tidy format following the principles          outlined by Hadley Wickham.
-I used Python and Pandas to accomplish this, including handling missing values, standardizing column names, and transforming data into a usable structure for analysis.
+    This project focuses on the concept of tidy data, a foundational principle in data science for structuring datasets to optimize analysis and manipulation.
+In this project, I applied the principles outlined by Hadley Wickham to transform a messy dataset into a tidy       format.
+Using Python and Pandas, I performed essential data cleaning tasks, including:
+     - **Handling missing values**
+     - **Standardizing column names**

-      This project is an essential addition to my portfolio because it demonstrates my understanding of fundamental data cleaning techniques, which are crucial for any data science role.
-By transforming raw data into a structured format, I applied key data wrangling           skills that are directly transferable to any project involving data analysis, visualization, or machine learning.
-The use of Python and Pandas also showcases my proficiency with one of the most widely used data science tools.
+     - **Reshaping and organizing the dataset into a format suitable for analysis** This project highlights my expertise in data cleaning, a critical skill for any data science role.
+By transforming raw data into a structured and analyzable format, I demonstrated my ability to prepare datasets for further analysis, visualization, and machine            learning applications.
+Additionally, my use of Python and Pandas illustrates my proficiency with key tools widely utilized in the data science field.